 “If you pay attention to stray animals on the street, you will always help them,” Ms. Olena from Chernihiv says.

-“This is what happened to us with Lisa the cat, who was dumped off by our house last year, so she was living with us ever since.
-Moreover, despite her freedom-loving nature (our Lisa for sure can be called the cat that walks by herself!), she made friends with our numerous pets!
-Our dog Rocky, who was usually giving cats the cold shoulder, got along with Lisa so much that they became bosom friends!
-He always chased other cats out of the yard, but not only accepted her — they ate from one bowl, Lisa slept in his kennel in winter, and she also liked to lie on top of Rocky, curled up in a ball”.
+“This is what happened to us with Lisa, the cat, who was dumped off by our house last year, and she has lived with us ever since.
+Moreover, despite her freedom-loving nature (our Lisa, for sure, can be called the cat that walks by herself!), she made friends with our other numerous pets!
+For example, our dog Rocky, who usually gave cats the cold shoulder, got along with Lisa so much that they became bosom buddies!
+Previously, he chased other cats out of the yard, but he not only accepted her — they ate from the same dish, Lisa slept in his kennel during winter, and she also liked to curl up in a ball and sleep on top of Rocky”.